sogaiu/janet-ts-mode/README.md

 ## Setup

 * If Emacs >= 29.1 with tree-sitter support is in place [1], something
-  like the following in .emacs-equivalent should arrange for the tree-sitter-janet-simple grammar to be available:
+  like the following in your .emacs equivalent should arrange for the tree-sitter-janet-simple grammar to be available:

     ```elisp